CESCL/simpleapp/Annotations.md

 1. Create a new directory - local.
-2. Develop the main.py and text.txt
+2. Develop the main.py, text.txt, annotations may become the readme.md in the future.
 (myenv) PS C:\Users\Carlos Escalona\code\1_UoT\dot503\Assessment2> ls